Jaundice (Hyperbilirubinemia)

 • Weight loss: If jaundice is caused by an underlying chronic liver disease, weight loss may occur.

-• Fever: Fever may be present if jaundice is caused by an infection, such as viral hepatitis.
+• Fever: Fever may be present if jaundice (hyperbilirubinemia) is caused by an infection, such as viral hepatitis.

-• Confusion or altered mental status: In severe cases of liver disease, jaundice can be accompanied by confusion or altered mental status.
+• Confusion or altered mental status: In severe cases of liver disease, jaundice (hyperbilirubinemia) can be accompanied by confusion or altered mental status.

-Laboratory Investigations for Jaundice
+Laboratory Investigations

-When investigating jaundice, several laboratory tests are typically performed to determine the underlying cause and assess the severity of the condition.
+Several laboratory tests are typically performed to determine the underlying cause and assess the severity of the condition.
 These tests help to measure bilirubin levels, evaluate liver function, and identify potential underlying diseases.

 Common Laboratory Tests